Saloua1998/2.Programming-School/README.md

 - How to make a footer
 - How to make the content the exact height of the screen height-footer height-nav height
 - Learned about the calc() attribute!!!
 (Life Saver)
-  - I used it to make the wirdth ofthe nav and footer
+  - I used it to make the width of the nav and footer

-Hours Spend(8.5H)
+Hours Spend(9H)